2025 - Fall

 RTF 333 will introduce students to screenwriting for both film & television.
 In lecture, we will study the fundamental concepts behind all screenwriting: story, character, and structure.
 In section, you will apply those concepts to writing your own original scripts for both features and TV in a workshop setting.
 Students will follow the same development process as professional screenwriters—from initial premise, through character exploration and treatments, to writing the first draft.
 The goal of this course is to develop skills to tell strong, engaging stories for the screen.
 This emphasis on storytelling will not only make you better screenwriters, but also better directors, editors, cinematographers, set designers, i.e., filmmakers.

-RTF 340 MULTI-CAM TELEVISION DIRECTING • DAVID SCHNEIDER
+RTF 340 MULTI-CAMERA TV DIRECTING • DAVID SCHNEIDER

 Flag/s: Independent Inquiry